Drug Laws in South Carolina

 According to drug laws in South Carolina, defendants facing penalties can be punished with a monetary fine and mandatory minimum sentences of up to life in prison with no chance of parole, depending on:

-- Whether the case is brought in state or federal district court.
+- If the case were brought in state or federal district court.

 - How many prior drug offenses a defendant has.